salimbeni1/koalabo/README.md

 ## TODO

-handle all .env files
+- handle all .env files

-especially the backend/database/init.js user creation
+- especially the backend/database/init.js user creation

-make db data persistent as well as public server folder files (keep data after container rebuild)
+- make a systemctl config file for the docker-compose file